 Know your Risk: Gonnorrhea

 You can get gonorrhea by having unprotected vaginal, anal, or oral sex with a person who has gonorrhea.
 It is passed through contact with semen, vaginal fluids or discharge.
 Most people with gonorrhea do not know they have it, however they can still infect others.
-In women, gonorrhea infects the cervix and can be found in vaginal fluids.
-In men, gonorrhea infects the urethra (where urine and semen come out).
-Gonorrhea can also infect the rectum and throat.
-A pregnant woman with gonorrhea can pass it to her newborn baby during childbirth.
+Gonorrhea can infect the cervix, rectum, throat, urethra, or vagina.
+A pregnant person with gonorrhea can pass it to their newborn baby during childbirth.

 Many people with gonorrhea experience no symptoms.
 If symptoms develop, they may appear 2-5 days after being infected.